ans-group/docs.ukfast.co.uk/source/security/ddos/ips.md

 # IP Ranges

-For some applications you may want to know the IP Ranges that are used on the DDoSX<sup>®</sup> platform (e.g. such as set_real_ip feature of nginx.)
+For some applications you may want to know the IP Ranges that are used on the DDoSX<sup>®</sup> platform (e.g. such as for defining a trusted list of IPs to accept X-Forwarded-For header from.)

 ## IPv4:
 ### Unicast Range: